Information-Theoretic Memory Scaling in the Many-Body Localization Transition: Finite size scaling

-\emph{Finite size scaling.--} The behavior of $\bar{R}_{SS}$, presented in Figs.~\ref{fig:fig1}(d)-(f), suggests that $\bar{R}_{SS}$ may show scaling behavior across the MBL transition point.
-Indeed, previous studies~\cite{Vosk2015,Gray2018,Pal2010,Khemani2017,Khemani2017a,Luitz2015} show that a diverging length scale $\xi\sim |h-h_c|^{-\nu}$, where $h_c$ is the infinite-length MBL critical point, emerges in the system near the transition point.
-Therefore, in the steady state $\bar{R}_{SS}(L,l,h)$, one can replace the dependence on $h$ by the length scale $\xi$, namely $\bar{R}_{SS}\equiv\bar{R}_{SS}(L,l,\xi)$.
+In line with previous studies (see e.g. Ref.~\cite{Vosk2015,Gray2018,Pal2010,Khemani2017,Khemani2017a,Luitz2015}), we assume a continuous phase transition with diverging length scale $\xi\sim |h-h_c|^{-\nu}$, where $h_c$ is the infinite-length MBL critical point.
 The most general two-parameter scaling function for $\bar{R}_{SS}$ can be written as